Expectations of Real Estate Consultants from Union Budget 2020!

 Reduction in stamp duty: An average middle-class consumer pays a decent amount tax which includes GST, stamp duty and other tax duties while the purchasing any real estate properties.
 At present we end paying more than 18% of tax duties (5-6% of stamp duty + 12% GST) which becomes expensive.

 Claim tax deduction amount: As per under section 24 of Income Tax Act, 2017 we are allowed to claim the tax deduction of up to INR 2 lakhs for any loss against the house property.
-And, if the amount of loss exceeds 2 lakhs then it will be set off against any other rental income for next 8 consecutive years.
-Also, according to section 80EE, the first-time buyers gets an additional tax deduction of up to INR 50,000 on their first property purchase.
-So, it is possible that budget 2019 will raise the amount up to 5 lakhs in order to get to allow the taxpayers to set off higher amount of loss.
+And, if the amount of loss exceeds 2 lakhs then it will be set off against any other rental income for the next 8 consecutive years.
+Also, according to section 80EE, the first-time buyers get an additional tax deduction of up to INR 50,000 on their first property purchase.
+So, it is possible that budget 2020 will raise the amount up to 5 lakhs in order to get to allow the taxpayers to set off the higher amount of loss.

-With the Union Budgetary plans at the arrival, we might see the following changes in the system of real estate and overall economy as a whole.
+With the Union Budgetary plans at the arrival, we might see the following changes in the system of real estate and the overall economy as a whole.
 If any of these are implemented, this would boost up the sale and investment in the estate business!